How to check Microsoft 365 service health

 You can also use the Microsoft 365 Admin app on your mobile device to view Service health, which is a great way to stay current with push notifications.

-On the All services view, select the issue title to see the issue detail page, which shows more information about the issue, including a feed of all the messages posted while we work on a solution.
+In the Active issues Microsoft is working on section, select the issue title to see the issue detail page.
+This page shows more information about the issue, including a feed of all the messages posted while we work on a solution.

 The advisory or incident summary provides the following information: